ChiqueCode/project_breast_cancer/README.md

 * Title of Data Set [Name of Website](website http)
   * Description on data set and any queries used to get it.

+* Breast Cancer Data Set [https://www.bcsc-research.org/]
+  * Data set with Breast Cancer data displaying information such as age of occurance, tumor sizes, node-caps, and region of breast where tumors exist
+  * Michalski,R.S., Mozetic,I., Hong,J., & Lavrac,N. (1986).
+The Multi-Purpose Incremental Learning System AQ15 and its Testing Application to Three Medical Domains.
+In Proceedings of the Fifth National Conference on Artificial Intelligence, 1041-1045, Philadelphia, PA: Morgan Kaufmann. – accuracy range: 66%-72% – Clark,P. & Niblett,T. (1987).
+Induction in Noisy Domains.
+In Progress in Machine Learning (from the Proceedings of the 2nd European Working Session on Learning), 11-30, Bled, Yugoslavia: Sigma Press. – 8 test results given: 65%-72% accuracy range – Tan, M., & Eshelman, L. (1988).
+Using weighted networks to represent classification knowledge in noisy domains.
+Proceedings of the Fifth International Conference on Machine Learning, 121-134, Ann Arbor, MI. – 4 systems tested: accuracy range was 68%-73.5% – Cestnik,G., Konenenko,I, & Bratko,I. (1987).
+Assistant-86: A Knowledge-Elicitation Tool for Sophisticated Users.
+In I.Bratko & N.Lavrac (Eds.)
+Progress in Machine Learning, 31-45, Sigma Press. – Assistant-86: 78% accuracy

 ## Workflow